helenbeatriz/Cookingacademy-P1/README.md

 - __The Footer__

-  - The footer contains social feature that link the page to Instagram, Facebook, Twitter
+  - The footer contains social feature that link the page to Instagram, Facebook, Twitter.
+  - This will allow the users to follow Cooking Classes on social media to keep up to date with things that might not be on our website.

 ![Footer](/assets/Images/footer.png)